CumulusNetworks/config-backup-upgrade-helper/README.md

     - Celestica/Penguin Arctica 3200XL 40G (cel,smallstone)
     - Delta/Agema DNI-3448P (dni,3448p)

-- Does not support 3.0 at this time.
+- Does not support finding or archiving changed config files in Cumulus Linux 3.0.

 - Files are identified by their modification time, so a 'touch' on a file is considered a changed file.